dnet/tooth.paste/README.txt

 Inside of this new Python package you can directly run make:

-- To get started with the new packages:
+- To get started with the new package:

     make build

 - To build the html Sphinx documentation:

     make docs

+- Have a look at the documentation:

+    docs/build/html/index.html

 - To run the unit tests: